-70 "International Atomic Energy Agency Country Report: Brazil."
+&lt;sup>70 "International Atomic Energy Agency Country Report: Brazil."

-71 "Energy Information Association Brazil County Analysis Brief," Web-only brief, 2005, URL: < bttp://www.cia.doc.gov/emeu/cabs/Brazil/ Electricity.html>, accessed 19 March 2007.
+&lt;sup>71 "Energy Information Association Brazil County Analysis Brief," Web-only brief, 2005, URL: < bttp://www.cia.doc.gov/emeu/cabs/Brazil/ Electricity.html>, accessed 19 March 2007.

 680 MW that was put into operation in 1990.
 Laguna Verde-2 was put into operation in 1995 and is identical to Laguna Verde-1.
 Both reactors were constructed by General Electric of the United States.
 Mexico maintains a minimal nuclear research and development capability; it is essentially able to maintain its nuclear power plants.
-It has research agreements with the United States and imports a significant amount of nuclear knowledge.72 was not profitable in the country's energy market.
+It has research agreements with the United States and imports a significant amount of nuclear knowledge.

+Nuclear power would not appear to have much of a future in Mexico.
+In fact, Laguna Verde was nearly shut down early in this century as the energy it was producing was not profitable in the country's energy market.
 However, Mexico's energy industry is heavily reliant on fossil fuels and the state has publicly stated the need to diversify.
 Though still an energy exporter, Mexico is facing rapidly increasing demand for energy as are many developing nations.
-Mexico's Energy Ministry recommended in late 2006 that the country construct a second nuclear power plant and opened bidding on two new reactors for the plant, which could begin operation as early as 2010.73
+Mexico's Energy Ministry recommended in late 2006 that the country construct a second nuclear power plant and opened bidding on two new reactors for the plant, which could begin operation as early as 2010.